Israel and Gaza militants exchange fire after deadly strikes

 Hundreds marched in a funeral procession for him and others who were killed, with many mourners waving Palestinian and Islamic Jihad flags and calling for revenge.

 Israeli media showed the skies above southern and central Israel lighting up with rockets and interceptors from Israel’s Iron Dome missile-defense system.
-It wasn’t immediately clear how many rockets were launched, and there was no immediate word on any casualties on the Israeli side.
+It wasn’t immediately clear how many rockets were launched, and there were no immediate reports of casualties on the Israeli side.

 Overnight, Israel struck rocket launchers, rocket building sites and Islamic Jihad positions.
+It also arrested 19 Islamic Jihad militants in the West Bank, the military said.

 The U.N. special envoy to the region, Tor Wennesland, said: “The launching of rockets must cease immediately, and I call on all sides to avoid further escalation.”